bkim12/BOOOM/Real data analysis/README.md

       **output**: Q_matrices_d_20_0.m, Result_n_277_p_110_d_20_0.csv.
       The trailing `_0` in each filename denotes the $\lambda_1$ value used for that run (e.g., `_0` corresponds to $\lambda_1 = 0$).

-3. Run `pareto_plot.R` to read the results from Step 1 and plots the **Pareto plot**, highlighting penalty combinations that give the best trade-off between misclassification rate and sparsity.
+3. Run `pareto_plot.R` to read the results from Step 1 and plots the **pareto plot**, highlighting penalty combinations that give the best trade-off between misclassification rate and sparsity.

     **output**: pareto_plot.png